Loading

 Jurisdiction Pattern

-0 of 2 data center applications on residential-zoned Wake County farmland approved (2025-2026)
+No approvals reported for data center applications on residential-zoned Wake County farmland (2025-2026) — specific comparable cases not independently verified

 Recent Shifts